-Keith L. Hammond is is a Partner in the Orlando, Florida office of Jackson Lewis LLP.
+Keith L. Hammond is a Shareholder in the Orlando, Florida office of Jackson Lewis P.C.

 Mr. Hammond is a member of the Florida Bar and its Labor and Employment Law section.
 He is admitted to practice in all Florida courts, the United States District Courts for the Southern, Middle and Northern Districts of Florida, the Seventh, Tenth and Eleventh Circuit Courts of Appeals, and the United States Supreme Court.
 He has also litigated in and been admitted pro hac vice to a variety of other courts across the country, including the District of Maryland, the District of New Mexico, the Western District of Wisconsin, the Eastern and Middle Districts of Pennsylvania, the Western District of Tennessee, and in the state of Kansas.